discordjs/guide/guide/popular-topics/intents.md

 # Gateway Intents

 :::warning
-For now sending intents is optional, but it will become mandatory as of October 7, 2020!
+For now sending intents is optional, but it might become required in a future version of discords API.
+Privileged intents will require verification for bots in 100+ servers on October 7th 2020.
 :::

 Gateway Intents were introduced to the library in v12 and allow you to pick which events your bot will receive.
 Intents are groups of pre-defined events that the discord.js client will conditionally subscribe to.
 For example, omitting the `DIRECT_MESSAGE_TYPING` intent would prevent the discord.js client from receiving any typing events from direct messages.
 Intents also enable you to remove unwanted data from polluting your bots cache, however we can not yet explicitly list which unwanted side effects omitting a certain event may have on the internal workings of the library.